liwx2000/infographic-vscode-extension/README.md

 ## Usage

-Create infographic visualizations in your Markdown files using code blocks with the `infographic` language identifier:
+Create infographic visualizations in your Markdown files using code blocks with the `infographic` language identifier.

-### Example 1: Simple Process Flow
+### Quick Example

 ````markdown
 ```infographic